 - B vitamins (B6, thiamine, niacin, riboflavin, pantothenic acid)

-1. Helps with SIBO, Low Stomach Acid and Acid Reflux
+1. Supports Digestive Health (Helps with SIBO, Low Stomach Acid and Acid Reflux)

 Small intestine bacterial overgrowth (SIBO), low stomach acid and acid reflux go hand in hand.
 Because of the natural antibiotic and antibacterial properties found in Manuka honey, it is a great medicine for any bacteria-related digestive disorder.

 In fact, in a recent study, one dangerous bacteria related to all three conditions, Clostridium difficile, was found to be quite susceptible to Manuka honey’s bactericidal effects.
-Thus, taking Manuka honey is very beneficial at reducing acid reflux and balancing your digestive system to heal stomach and intestinal imbalances.
+Thus, taking it may be very beneficial at reducing acid reflux and balancing your digestive system to heal stomach and intestinal imbalances.

 2. Promotes Skin Health